 Poverty graduation programs, which transfer assets and skills, can set women on a path toward higher income and greater empowerment at home, but in the arid rural parts of northern Kenya drought can force these women to liquidate their gains so the family can survive.

 The AMA Innovation Lab just completed the baseline survey for a five-year project in Samburu County, Kenya that combines a successful graduation program for women in ultra-poverty with index-based livestock insurance to test whether the two together can provide a stable income and durable empowerment in spite of drought.

-“Empowerment can be a tenuous achievement when there’s drought,” says Michael Carter, director of the AMA Innovation Lab and a principal investigator on the project.
+“Empowerment can be a tenuous achievement when there’s drought,” says Michael Carter, a UC Davis professor of agricultural and resource economics and a principal investigator on the project.
 “Insurance might help women to hold onto gains in income and empowerment while also helping them to avoid coping strategies that can sacrifice their family’s future wellbeing.”

 Empowering Women in Samburu County, Kenya

 Samburu County is a remote and arid rural area just over 200 miles north of Nairobi.
 About 92 percent of Samburu County’s agricultural land is categorized as low potential, leaving households there reliant on livestock.
 An estimated 71 percent of people in Samburu lived in poverty in 2016, which is significantly higher than Kenya’s national poverty rate of 45.2 percent.